bihealth/kiosc-server/docs/source/introduction_installation.rst

     Database used by Celery for keeping track of background tasks.
 Do not change this unless you know what you are doing.

-``KIOSC_CELERY_TASK_ALWAYS_EAGER=0``
-    Wether background tasks should be always run synchronously.
-You can set this to True for testing purposes during development, but should otherwise left false.
-NOTE: when this variable is False, a celery daemon instance must be running.
-You can start one from the kiosc-server repository by running ``make celery``.

 ``KIOSC_UVICORN_WORKERS=16``
     Number of processes used to handle incoming connections by the web server.